wilddeer/stickyfill/README.md

 All stickies are automatically refreshed after window resizes and device orientations changes.

 There’s also a fast but not very accurate layout change detection that triggers this method.
-If it failes to do so in your case, call this method manually.
+Call this method manually in case automatic detection fails.

 #### `Stickyfill.remove(elementList)`